Illinois: State government

 The Illinois General Assembly is the state legislature, composed of the 118-member Illinois House of Representatives and the 59-member Illinois Senate.
 The members of the General Assembly are elected at the beginning of each even-numbered year.
 The Illinois Compiled Statutes (ILCS) are the codified statutes of a general and permanent nature.

 The Judiciary of Illinois is the unified court system of Illinois.
 It consists of the Supreme Court, Appellate Court, and Circuit Courts.
 The Supreme Court oversees the administration of the court system.

 The administrative divisions of Illinois are counties, townships, precincts, cities, towns, villages, and special-purpose districts.
 The basic subdivision of Illinois are the 102 counties.
 Eighty-five of the 102 counties are in turn divided into townships and precincts.
 Municipal governments are the cities, villages, and incorporated towns.
 Some localities possess home rule, which allows them to govern themselves to a certain extent.

+Federal representation

+Since 2023, Illinois is divided into 17 congressional districts.
+Each district sends one member to represent them in the U.S. House of Representatives.
+Since congressional districts are based on population, the majority of districts are located in the Chicago metropolitan area.
+Since the 2024 U.S. House elections, Illinois is represented by 14 Democrats and 3 Republicans.
+Like all other states, Illinois has two senators in the U.S. Senate.
+The state's senior senator is Dick Durbin of Springfield, who is also the Senate Minority Whip, and its junior senator is Tammy Duckworth of Hoffman Estates.
+Both Durbin and Duckworth are members of the Democratic Party.
+Since the 2024 U.S. presidential election, Illinois sends 19 electors to the Electoral College.

+In addition to Durbin, other Illinois federal politicians have served in high-ranking congressional positions.
+Dennis Hastert (R) served as Speaker of the U.S. House of Representatives from 1999 to 2007.
+Rahm Emanuel (D) served as Chair of the House Democratic Caucus from 2007 to 2009 under Nancy Pelosi.
+Everett McKinley Dirksen (R) served as Senate Minority Leader from 1959 to 1969.
+Dan Rostenkowski (D) served as Chair of the House Ways and Means Committee from 1981 to 1994.